-I'm a postdoctoral researcher at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.
+I'm assistant professor at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.

-My research interests include the application of methods from theoretical computer science—in particular methods from (parameterized) complexity theory—to problems in computational logic, artificial intelligence (AI), and knowledge representation & reasoning (KRR).
+My research interests include the application of methods from theoretical computer science—in particular methods from (parameterized) complexity theory—to problems in artificial intelligence (AI), knowledge representation & reasoning (KRR), and computational logic.

 Generally, I'm fascinated by all things related to computational complexity—e.g., parameterized complexity theory, the Polynomial Hierarchy (PH), subexponential-time complexity, the Exponential Time Hypothesis (ETH), and (parameterized) compilability.

 I wrote my PhD thesis—titled "Parameterized Complexity in the Polynomial Hierarchy"—at the Algorithms and Complexity Group at the Faculty of Informatics of the Technische Universität Wien.
 I received my PhD in 2016.
 My PhD thesis was awarded the E.W.
 Beth Dissertation Prize 2017, was shortlisted for the Heinz Zemanek Prize 2018, and was nominated for the GI-Dissertationspreis 2016 of the German Informatics Society.